Maryhelen Mayfield

-Maryhelen Mayfield (born January 28, 1946) is an American ballet dancer, choreographer, and artistic director.
+Maryhelen Mayfield (née Hanson; January 28, 1946 — November 22, 2024) was an American ballet dancer, choreographer, and artistic director.
 She was a dancer with Kansas City Ballet before moving to North Carolina to serve as both artistic and executive director of Greensboro Ballet.
 She served as the director of the ballet from 1980 until 2019, choreographing and staging over twenty-five original works.

 Biography

 Mayfield grew up in Des Moines, Iowa.
 She began training in ballet when she was seven years old.
 She attended the Conservatory of Music and Dance at the University of Missouri–Kansas City before transferring to the National Ballet School of Washington.
 She left school to pursue a dance career in New York City after the National Ballet School fell under financial hardship.
 After an unsuccessful few years in New York, Mayfield returned to Des Moines and began working as a dance teacher and choreographer at a ballet school opened by one of her childhood ballet teachers.
 She taught at the school for two years before moving to Kansas City, Missouri where she earned a degree in ballet and joined the company at Kansas City Ballet as a member of the corps de ballet under the direction of Ron Sequoio.
+There, she trained under Russian ballet mistress Tatiana Dokoudovska.
+In 1980, she danced in James DeBolt's The House of the Rising Sun, Mystic Journey, choreographed by Ronald M. Sequoio.
 While dancing in the ballet, she also worked as an arts administrator for the city of Kansas City, Kansas, across the Missouri River.

-In 1980 she moved from Kansas City to Greensboro, North Carolina to take up the role of artistic director and executive director of Greensboro Ballet, then a struggling ballet company known as Greensboro Civic Ballet Theatre.
+In 1980 she moved from Kansas City to Greensboro, North Carolina to take up the role of artistic director and executive director of Greensboro Ballet, then a struggling ballet company known as Greensboro Civic Ballet Theatre, succeeding Elissa Minet Fuchs.
 Within her first month as a director, Mayfield choreographed a short ballet to premier as part of the ballet's inaugural season.
 With only $200 in funding in 1981, she staged the company's first The Nutcracker in a local church's recreation room, profiting $1,500.
 The following year, she moved the company's home performance space to the World War Memorial Stadium and, later, the Carolina Theatre of Greensboro.